pragmagrid/tstat/week_plan/JAN_05.md

 - Divide the graphs by host and port of server and client.
 - Make user can view the graph to select a host or port.
+- Fix the bug that all data isn't stored in influxDB completely (Maybe I'll do it until february second week).